 No special preparation is required for this test.

-Normally, methylene blue rapidly lowers the levels of methemoglobin in the blood.
+Normally, methylene blue quickly lowers the level of methemoglobin in the blood.

-You may have a rare form of methomoglobinemia if this test does not significantly lower blood levels of methemoglobin.
+You may have a rare form of methemoglobinemia if this test does not significantly lower blood levels of methemoglobin.

 Other risks associated with this type of blood test are minor, but may include: